kintone-workshops/ai-kintone-gallery/README.md

   * Hot Module Replacement (HMR) that stays fast regardless of app size.
 * Bundle code for production using [Rollup](https://rollupjs.org/guide/en/)
 * JSX and TSX are supported by default
-* Works super fast with Javascript
+* Works super fast with JavaScript
   * Vite supports importing TS files out of the box
   * Vite does not perform type checking making it 20x ~ 30x faster